Open a Modal Dialog Using Web API

 Introduction

-This how-to describes how to open a modal dialog in Studio Pro from an extension, allowing you to display web content.
+This how-to describes how to open a modal dialog in Studio Pro from an extension.
+You can use this dialog to display web content.

-It also describes how to show a progress dialog that follows a sequence of steps and returns a result upon completion.
+It also describes how to show a progress dialog that follows a sequence of steps and returns a result when complete.

 Prerequisites

-Before starting this how-to, make sure you have completed the following prerequisites:
+Before starting this how-to, complete the following prerequisites:

 Opening a Modal Dialog

-Create a menu item to open the dialog.
-This is done inside the loaded event in the main entry point (src/main/index.ts).
+To open a modal dialog, create a menu item inside the loaded event in the main entry point (src/main/index.ts).
 For more information, see Create a Menu Using Web API.

-• <dialogInfo> is an object containing the title of the dialog, which is shown in the title bar of your dialog in Studio Pro.
-It also contains the contentSize object, where height and width dimensions for the dialog can be provided.
+• <dialogInfo> – An object containing the title of the dialog (shown in the title bar of your dialog in Studio Pro) and the contentSize object, where you can provide height and width dimensions for the dialog.

-• <uiSpec> is an object containing two required properties and one optional property:
+• <uiSpec> – An object containing two required properties and one optional property:

 import { IComponent, getStudioProApi } from "@mendix/extensions-api";